-Known to be loving, full of energy, happy and always playful, these are just some of the characteristics a Japanese Bobtail has.
+Loving, full of energy, happy and always playful, these are just some of the characteristics of a Japanese Bobtail.
 They are also people-oriented and desire to be the centre of their families.
 In fact, when your doorbell rings, this cat will be the first one to greet your visitors.
 If you are looking for a feline companion who can interact with your family, the Japanese Bobtail is the right breed for your home.

-Japanese Bobtail cat is the good luck cat of Japan.
+The Japanese Bobtail cat is seen as the good luck cat of Japan.
 They are named for their unique trait: their pom-pom tail composed of angles, curves, and kinks.
 These amiable cats are energetic and intelligent.
-While they will relax on your lap for a nap, they are too busy to stay still for long periods and are hurriedly off to their next adventure.
+While they will relax on your lap for a nap, they are too busy to stay still for long periods and are hurriedly off on their next adventure.
 They are devoted and loyal to their family and can adapt well to other pets and children.
-Japanese Bobtail cats can also be found in two easy-to-maintain coat lengths.

-These playful cats like to carry things using their mouth.
-And they can play a game of fetch and even soccer.
-Japanese Bobtail is very entertaining to watch while they play with other cats.
-They are excellent travellers and loves being in hotel rooms and cat shows.
+These playful cats like to carry things using their mouths and they can play fetch and even soccer.
+Japanese Bobtails are very entertaining to watch while they play with other cats.
+They are excellent travellers and love being in hotel rooms, and cat shows.
 They are amicable and adjust quickly to other animals and get along well with children.

 These loyal cats are very active.
 So, if you are considering a lap cat, the Japanese Bobtail may not be a match for you.
 But to compensate for that, they are very loving and desire to be near their human companion.
-You’ll be surprised how they are fond of perching in their human’s shoulder whenever they want to know what they are doing.
+You’ll be surprised by how fond they are of perching on their human’s shoulders to supervise the going on of the household.

 - Grooming: Twice a Week 6/10